connexcs/docs/ingress-routing.md

 ```
 ## Missing BYE Protection

 A VoIP call is stateful, however its protocol is stateless.
 This means that both sides of the conversation have to be told when to finish the call.
-They do this with a BYE message, if the BYE message goes missing, then the call will continue forever, we have the following preventions put in place to stop this happening.
+They do this with a BYE message, if the BYE message goes missing, then the call will continue forever, we have the following preventions in place to stop this happening.

 ## Maximum Duration